daniilplotnikov/Yay/README.md

-# Yay - an agent core
+# Yay - is a simple agent framework